 If you are truly interested in your loved one becoming healthy, educate yourself about health.
 Science simply does NOT support the use of diets to lose weight OR improve health.

 If you don’t believe me, research it.
-There are many incredible resources and reading Health At Every Size by Linda Bacon is a great place to start.
+There are many incredible resources and reading Health At Every Size by Lindo Bacon or Antidiet by Christy Harrison are great places to start.

 11. I often live in fear that I will slide down the slippery slope back into my eating disorder